 Where can I get more information if my question isn't answered here?

 For more information on Posting and Editing Works, refer to the Posting and Editing FAQ.
-Some other frequently asked questions about AO3 are answered in the broader Archive FAQ.
+Some other frequently asked questions about the Archive are answered in other sections of the Archive FAQ, and some common terminology is defined in our Glossary.
 Questions and answers about our Terms of Service can be found in the Terms of Service FAQ.
 You may also like to check out our Known Issues.
-If you need more help, please contact Support.
+If you need more help, please submit a Support request.